PaddlePaddle/PaddleNLP/applications/information_extraction/document/README_en.md

 ## 2. Quick Start

-For simple extraction targets, you can directly use ```paddlenlp.Taskflow``` to achieve zero-shot extraction.
-For subdivision scenarios, we recommend using custom functions (labeling a small amount of data for model fine-tuning) to further improve the effect.
+For quick start, you can directly use ```paddlenlp.Taskflow``` out-of-the-box, leveraging the zero-shot capability.
+For production use cases, we recommend labeling a small amount of data for model fine-tuning to further improve the performance.

 <a name="21"></a>